openedx/edx-documentation/en_us/shared/students/SFD_certificates.rst

 Certificates for Self-Paced Courses
 ***********************************

-While most edX courses have specific start and end dates, some courses are self-paced.
+While most edX courses have specific start and end dates, a few courses are self-paced.
 You can start these courses anytime and work through the courseware at your own pace.